 In 2007 TWNC was officially part of AGP’s green program signing of Cooperation agreement between AGP and Ministry of Forestry.

 TWNC covers 48,153 hectares of forest which is part of 365,000 hectares of South Bukit Barisan National Park or SBBNP and around 14.089 hectares of marine reserve.
-TWNC is located on the southern tip of Sumatera Island and it is quite remote area where no public transportation available.
+TWNC is located on the southern tip of Sumatera Island, it’s a very remote area so ideal for wild life protection.

-AGP first came to TWNC in 1996 as volunteer and receive permit to manage the conservation area through Adhiniaga Kreasinusa Corporation in 2007 and the conservation area was officially named Tambling Wild Life Nature Conservation or TWNC.
-We collaborate with the Government to managed 48,153 hectares of forest and 14,089 hectares of sea and work together with Indonesia National Narcotics Agencies (Badan Narkotika Nasional) for drug rehabilitation program and Panthera USA for tiger monitoring program in Tambling.
-We also take part in UNFCCC Conference of the Parties to show our efforts in addressing climate change.
+AGP first came to TWNC in 1996 as volunteer and receive permit to manage the conservation area through Adhiniaga Kreasinusa Corporation set up in 2007 officially named Tambling Wild Life Nature Conservation - TWNC.
+We collaborate with the Government to manage the 48,153 hectares of forest and 14,089 hectares of sea.
+TWNC work together Panthera USA for tiger monitoring program in Tambling.
+We also take part in UNFCCC Conferences around the world to share our efforts in addressing Wild Life Conservation and Climate change.

 TWNC area is still well covered with forest.
 This area consist of low land tropical rain forests, coastal forests, mangrove forests, lake and freshwater marsh as well as low land secondary forests.
 There is also enclave or a portion of territory surrounded by TWNC area whose inhabitants are culturally or ethnically distinct which is called Pangekahan village at the eastern side of TWNC.